Admin Configuration

 Category

 Every rule belongs to exactly one category.
-This controls how the item is labeled in the panel, which actions are available, and how it's weighted in prioritization.
+This controls how the item is labeled in the panel, which actions are available, and how the item participates in prioritization.
+Category contributes to weighting, but the documented upward priority lift is tied to program context, especially ACO / eCQM items.

 The 4 categories